Perfectly crusty on the outside and soft and chewy on the inside, it takes just four ingredients to make this easy Dutch oven no knead bread recipe.

 - Bread flour

-How To Make Dutch Oven Bread Step by Step
+How To Make Dutch Oven No Knead Bread

-Place all of your dry ingredients into a medium sized mixing bowl.
+Place all of your dry ingredients into a medium bowl.
 This means your flour, salt, and yeast.

 Let me show you something about the yeast…